RIM-50 Typhon: Design and development

-Development of Typhon was initiated in the late 1950s, as the existing Talos, Terrier, and Tartar ("3 Ts") long-, medium-, and short-ranged missiles were considered to be approaching obsolescence; in the event of a mass attack by Soviet bomber forces, the requirement for each missile to have its own dedicated target illuminator would lead to rapid saturation of the defensive system.
+Development of Typhon was initiated in the late 1950s, as the existing Talos, Terrier, and Tartar ("3 Ts") long-, medium-, and short-ranged missiles were considered to be approaching obsolescence; in the event of a mass attack by Soviet bomber forces, the requirement for each missile to have its own dedicated ship-based target illuminator would lead to rapid saturation of the defensive system.
 The Typhon system, developed under a contract awarded to the Bendix Corporation, would overcome this through the use of the AN/SPG-59 electronically scanned array radar system, capable of tracking and engaging multiple targets simultaneously.

 The missile system to complement the radar was originally named Super Talos (long-range) and Super Tartar (short-range), but to avoid confusion with upgrades for the existing missiles was soon renamed Typhon.
 Typhon LR, the only version of the Typhon missile system to be test-flown, was ramjet-powered and capable of intercepting high-speed aircraft and missiles.
 It could engage targets in the Mach 3–4 range at between 50 ft to 95000 ft altitude and 6000 yd to 110 nmi range.
 A secondary capability in the surface-to-surface role, capable of targeting enemy ships, was also included in the specification.
 While primarily intended to be armed with a conventional high explosive warhead, Typhon LR was designed to be capable of carrying the W60 nuclear warhead.

 Typhon MR was designed to be capable of intercepting aircraft at between 50 ft to 50000 ft in altitude and 3000 yd to 25 nmi range.
 It had yet to enter testing before the Typhon project was cancelled.